mollyim/flatline-platform/README.md

 Testing and building this project relies on [Docker](https://docs.docker.com/engine/install/).

-This project is intended to be built with the [Temurin 24 JDK](https://adoptium.net/installation/).
+The Java compoments are intended to be built with the [Temurin 24 JDK](https://adoptium.net/installation/).

-For the following commands to succeed, ensure that `JAVA_HOME` points to a valid Temurin 24 JDK installation.
+For the Maven builds to succeed, ensure that `JAVA_HOME` points to a valid Temurin 24 JDK installation.

 ### Testing